 Antennas in Complex Environments

-With VSim, plasma is modeled by particles or linear response functions and dielectrics are modeled to second-order accuracy.
+With VSimEM, plasma is modeled by particles or linear response functions and dielectrics are modeled to second-order accuracy.